Richard Seddon: Local politics

 Seddon first entered politics in 1870, when he ran unsuccessfully for the Westland County Council, finishing third.
 The same year, he was elected to the Arahura Road Board.
 He ran again for the County Council in 1872, finishing a distant third.

 In 1874 Seddon stood for the newly created Westland Provincial Council and was elected for Arahura.
 He established himself as a broadly effective, if rather bellicose, advocate for miners' interests.
 He also took an interest in education during this time.
 He lost this position with the abolition of the provinces in 1876, and was elected instead to the newly reconstituted county council.
 In 1876 he stood for Parliament in the two-member Hokitika electorate and placed fourth out of five candidates.

-Kumara became a prominent goldmining town.
-Seddon was elected its first Mayor in 1877.
+In 1877, Seddon was elected as the first Mayor of Kumara, a goldmining town which had recently rose to prominence.
 He had staked a claim in Kumara the previous year, and had shortly afterwards moved his business there.
 Despite occasional financial troubles (he filed for bankruptcy in 1878), his political career prospered.